sydneynw/UK-UHF-pTx-Workshop-2024/README.md

 # UK-UHF-pTx-Workshop-2024
 Building upon the momentum of the German Ultrahigh Field Imaging (GUFI) Network’s pTx Workshop hosted in Tübingen in 2023[^*], this workshop will once again bring together experts on the topic of parallel transmission (pTx) to discuss latest advances in our field.

 This workshop is being organized by a group of pTx users from the Universities of Glasgow, Oxford, and Cambridge, on behalf of the UK 7T Network.
-It will be hosted at the [University of Glasgow Advanced Research Centre (ARC)](https://www.gla.ac.uk/research/arc/ target="_blank") on June 10-11, 2024.
+It will be hosted at the [University of Glasgow Advanced Research Centre (ARC)](https://www.gla.ac.uk/research/arc/){:target="_blank"} on June 10-11, 2024.
 Registration will also be open to pTx researchers outside of the UK until workshop capacity (~100) is reached.

 The workshop schedule is currently being finalized, but will contain a mix of invited speaker, group discussions, and proferred talks from attendees.
 Three main themed sessions will take place on the second day:
 1. pTx safety